Hellenic Police: Policing Bureau

-All 5 of these types of Departments operate exclusively within the metropolitan borders of the Regional Unit's capital city (apart from the Traffic Police Departments operating across the country's Highways).
-There also operates at least one Precinct in said city which primarily functions as a community outreach for civilians to report police-related matters and have a direct contact with law enforcement officers.
+All 5 of these types of Departments operate exclusively within the metropolitan borders of the Regional Unit's capital city (apart from the Traffic Police Departments with territorial jurisdiction over the country's Highways).
+There also operates at least one Precinct in said city which primarily deals with other general policing as well as community policing duties, while simultaneously functioning as a community outreach for civilians to report police-related matters and have a direct contact with law enforcement officers.